shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 -  Use ```type()``` function to get the data-type of any variable.
 -  Convert data-type - ```str(123)```.
 -  Check the [Mutability](#mutability) section carefully than go through below point of deep understanding of variable assignment.
+-  A variable actually hold the memory reference and not the actual value whether mutable or immutable. `a = 10`
 -  Mutable object hold the memory address and the state or value of data this address hold can be changed keeping the same memory address of variable.
 -  Immutable object hold the memory address and state or value of data this address hold cannot be changed so when assigning new value it changes the memory reference to some other address where new value present and the previous memory address still having the previous value.
--  A variable actually hold the memory reference and not the actual value whether mutable or immutable. `a = 10`
+-  **Immutable** object assignment.
    -  In below example a hold memory reference for 10 and when we do `b = a` this does not copy the value 10 to b but b will also have same memory reference as a, As a = 10 and it is interger type which is immutable.
 ^
     a = 10
     b = a
 ^
    -  When more than one variable having same the variable not actually have same value but all such variable are having memory reference to same address and this task of assigning memory reference is done by python memory manager.
 ^
     a = 10
     b = 10
     stra = "hello"
     strb = "hello"
+^
+-  **Mutable** object assignment.
+   -  Even if two variable have same value the memory address is different because if one variable value is changed it will update the value in the meory address and not change the memory address and keeping such variable memory different will avoid over writing of other variable when one is updated.
+^
+    list_A = [1, 2, 3]
+    list_B = [1, 2, 3]
 ^
 -  **Python Data Types :**
    - [Text](#text)    : str
    - [Numeric](#numeric)    : int, float, complex